-A student may participate in commencement exercises only if the degree work has been completed or is in process concurrently at another institution, and will be completed in the graduating term.
+A student may participate in commencement exercises only if all degree work has been completed or is in process concurrently at another institution, and will be completed in the graduating term.
 Concurrent enrollment is limited to 17 units, with a maximum of 6 units being completed at another institution.
 (The student must receive prior approval from the Office of the Registrar for concurrent enrollment, including correspondence courses.)
-Correspondence courses must be completed prior to the day of commencement.
+All correspondence work must be completed and an official transcript received by the Office of the Registrar prior to a student's final semester.
+No correspondence work will be allowed in the final semester.